boxtab/shoogle/README.md

 Checks the shoogle member table.
 For those who have enabled the mode of sending notifications and sending has not yet occurred, a message will be sent.

+`docker-compose exec app php artisan wellbeing:push` Sends out a reminder to set wellbeing scores.
+Runs on schedule every first day of the month at 10 a.m.